Happy “Inner Mother’s” Day: Acknowledging the Myth and Embracing Your Truth

 We live in a culture that either idealizes mothers or undermines them.
 Through this distorted cultural lens that there’s not much space for mothers to be real human beings, with various shades of light and dark.
 For daughters with a Mother Wound, Mother’s Day can bring up deep shame and guilt around having seen the darker sides of their mothers.
 There’s no cultural validation for having been a victim of emotional abuse at the hands of one’s mother.
 It’s a silent road often met with bitterness, confusion and suspicion from others.

-Against the backdrop of the myth of Mother’s Day with its sugary sweetness, adult children struggle with the unacknowledged dark legacy that was their lived reality of their mothers.
+Against the backdrop of the myth of Mother’s Day with its sugary sweetness, many adult children struggle with the unacknowledged dark legacy that was their lived reality of their mothers.
 That stark contrast can be a place of lingering self-doubt, shame and guilt.

 I was recently speaking with a client who was struggling with the upcoming Mother’s Day.
 She recalled a powerful moment when she said “something permanently broke” between she and her mother.
 In a conversation between the two, her mother was unconsciously trying to get her to play her long-time role of emotional caretaker, expecting her daughter to suppress her true feelings out of obligation.
 When the daughter did not obey this, opting instead to be kindly straightforward and honest with her, the mother simply replied, “You’re dead to me then.”
 This statement revealed something in the light of day that had never before emerged in its entirety: the transactional nature of the relationship.
 For mothers who have been deprived emotionally, their daughters often represent emotional nourishment that they do not get any other way.
 Refusing to be nourishment for our mothers is key to our own healing as women.
 Otherwise we remain prisoners of our mother’s own wounding.